 The Highwood pupil will be introduced to the beliefs, traditions and values of different religions.
 They will be provided with opportunities to understand and celebrate one another’s differences and form their own ideas about what they believe.
 Our curriculum aims to challenge pupils to ask questions about different beliefs, in order to understand them, preparing them to live in a diverse society as open-minded, tolerant individuals showing mutual respect for one another.

 At Highwood Primary School, we ensure that our RE planning follows a clear progression of skills and ensures that there is full coverage of, the Hertfordshire agreed syllabus 2017-2022, to give the children knowledge about world religions and the opportunities for the consideration of moral and ethical issues.
 It also provides space for them to reflect on philosophical questions and develop their thought processes.
-The Key stage 2 curriculum is divided into four sections, focussing on different world religions, with the thread of Christianity running through each year group and the Understanding Christianity scheme of work is used.
+The RE curriculum, focuses on different world religions, with the thread of Christianity running through each year group and the Understanding Christianity scheme of work is used.
 Where possible, links are made to other subjects to help children make further connections and develop their learning.
 RE is taught discreetly in class but also plays an important part in whole school activities, for example, school assemblies where spiritual, moral, ethical and philosophical matters are considered and discussed with the children and through class discussion.

 We also invite leaders from the main religious faiths to visit the school, to ensure that the children have a broad and balanced view of religion in Britain today.
 School trips have been arranged across the key stage which are designed to be relevant to and enhance the children’s experience in the classroom.

 - Create a Big Question, which the pupils will answer at the end of the unit.